IMAP-Science-Operations-Center/imap_processing/style_guide/README.md

 - Does the code contain sufficient exception handling?
 - Does the code contain no sensitive data or information?
 - Does the code contain any necessary unit tests?
+- If there are new dependencies, are they all necessary?
+Are they correctly added to the `pyproject.toml` file?